Teaching the Next Generation to Tackle Climate Change

 - Get comfortable with uncertainty.
 Simulations create energy and dialogue between students.
 Turning over the reins involves some loss of control for instructors accustomed to lecturing.
 The outcomes will be positive, but may be unpredictable.

-- Prototype your course.
-Wüstenhagen and Paschall first ran a pretest of the simulation with 10 students, allowing them to see the model in action and work out kinks.
-He’s since allowed the course to grow slowly, adding one new school each year.
+- Grow organically.
+When they first developed the course in 2009, Wüstenhagen and Paschall ran a half-day pretest of the simulation with 10 students, allowing them to see the model in action and work out kinks.
+Wüstenhagen and his CEMS faculty colleagues have since allowed the course to grow slowly, adding one new school each year.

 The full course outline is available here